About The Choctaw Nation of Oklahoma

 Giving back and helping others has been a staple for Choctaws.
 As far back as the Irish Famine in 1847, not many years after the Choctaw relocation, they were able to raise money to send to the United States famine relief organization for Ireland.
 Today the Choctaw Nation still gives to many charities, churches, schools, clubs and public safety agencies.

 Providing the best service possible to our tribal members is something that we strive to do each day.
 We want our members to feel valued and cared for; this means taking steps to make sure that our services are conveniently and readily available to them.
 The Choctaw Nation moved into its new headquarters building in the spring of 2018.
 This new central location allows for all services that Choctaw Nation provides to its members to be conveniently located under one roof.
-The Choctaw Nation takes care of its members both inside and outside the 10 1/2 counties.
+The Choctaw Nation takes care of its members both inside and outside their boundaries.
 They travel to many areas of the United States every year to visit tribal members and encourage them to utilize the many opportunities the tribe has to offer.
 During these meetings, there are fellowship and cultural activities to keep these members involved with the tribe and immersed in the culture.